 Does your doctor know about your Urgent Care visit?

-“It’s a very neat process in terms of how we coordinate with the urgent care and the ER, said Kumara Sidhartha MD, MPH, a specialist in internal medicine and medical director at Emerald Physicians in Cotuit, as well as chair of Emerald’s Wellness Advisory Board.
+“It’s a very neat process in terms of how we coordinate with the urgent care and the ER, said Kumara Sidhartha MD, MPH, a specialist in internal medicine and Medical Director of the Cape Cod Healthcare ACO.
 “The primary care team is the main hub, so to speak, but all the care teams are on the same page.
 The different entities – primary care, the urgent care and the ER – work together to help the patient be cared for during their journey, after an acute episode of illness.”

 Primary care providers receive information on their patients who have been to the urgent care centers “almost in real time,” according to Dr. Sidhartha.

 “It gives us a snapshot of the encounter,” he said.
 “It’s important for us to know what kind of clinical situation they went through, whether it was an injury, an acute illness or sudden worsening of a chronic illness.”

 According to Dr. Sidhartha, among the information the CCHC urgent care centers pass on patients’ doctors are:

 - The reason they went to the urgent care center

 - What types of assessments were done